Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Log overconvergent isocrystals associated to log substructures

 For the proof we will need the following lemma:

 \begin{lemma} Let $R$ be a Noetherian ring with ideal $I$.
-Let $A$ be a pseudo-wcfg algebra over $R$ and $J\subset A$ an ideal of definition.
+Let $A$ be a pseudo-wcfg algebra with respect to $(R,I)$ and $J\subset A$ an ideal of definition.
 Then an element $x\in A$ is invertible if and only if its image in $A/J$ is invertible.
 In particular, the natural projection $A^\times \rightarrow (A/J)^\times$ is surjective. \end{lemma}